Flem D. Sampson: Early life

-Flem Sampson was born in a log cabin near London, Kentucky in Laurel County, the ninth of ten children born to Joseph and Emoline (Kellam) Sampson.
+Flem Sampson was born in a log cabin near London, Kentucky in Laurel County, the ninth of ten children born to Joseph and Emoline (née: Kellam) Sampson.
 He was educated in the county's public schools and John T. Hays School.
 The family moved to Barbourville, Kentucky when Sampson was 13.

 By 16, Sampson was teaching at Indian Creek School in Laurel County.
 He attended Union College in Barbourville and then enrolled at Valparaiso University.
 He was class president for three years and earned an A.B. in 1894.
-Per university policy, he was also awarded and an LL.B. because prior to graduation, he had studied for at least one year in a law office.
+Per university policy, he was also awarded an LL.B. because prior to graduation, he had studied for at least one year in a law office.
 He returned to Kentucky and was admitted to the bar in June 1895.

 Sampson established his legal practice in Barbourville, where he became the city attorney.
 Caleb Powers, who had been Sampson's college roommate, now joined him as a partner in his law firm.
-Powers would later be accused of complicity to the assassination of Governor William Goebel.
+Powers would later be accused of complicity in the assassination of Governor William Goebel.
 Because Powers was convicted by a partisan jury, he became a political martyr to many Republicans, and Sampson's connection to him became a boon in heavily Republican eastern Kentucky.

 Sampson later served as president of Barbourville's First National Bank and was the youngest person ever to hold that position.
 He also served as president of the Barbourville Water-works Company.
 On September 20, 1897, he married Susie Steele; the couple had three daughters—Pauline, Emolyn, and Helen Katherine.